How to Prevent Lower Trapezius Pain

 - Prone Ys: Lie on your stomach and form a Y position with your arms and raise your arms up against gravity making sure to depress the scapula.

-If you think you’re experiencing a trapezius strain, attempt these exercises immediately.
+If you think you’re experiencing a trapezius strain, attempt these exercises immediately for pain relief.
 If it gets worse, it may negatively affect your scapular motion.
 Scapular motion is what allows you to move and rotate your neck and shoulder blades.
 If you think your mobility is getting worse, it may be time to attempt other treatments or start physical therapy.